 Do you love your job?

-I I'm still working on CNBC and I'm still working on my weekend radio show and we're still selling books about supply side and I think I can help President Trump doing exactly what I'm doing right now.
+I'm still working on CNBC, and I'm still working on my weekend radio show, and we're still selling books about supply side, and I think I can help President Trump doing exactly what I'm doing right now.

-Well I I do think that the president needs congressional help and I at this point they better now see the urgency putting aside their own personal feelings for the president they better see that their futures are now directly tied to their actions.
+Putting aside their own personal feelings for the president, they better see that their futures are now directly tied to their actions.

-Well you you could be right um ever whenever I write or talk about keeping them home in August the response from the public is hugely positive huge.
+Whenever I write or talk about keeping them home in August, the response from the public is hugely positive, huge.

 So let's hold their feet to the fire.

-Really that's what you need to do and the response of Washington is shut up Larry.
+And the response of Washington is shut up, Larry.

 Right.

-Oh no people hate this House members and senators who've come on the the show with me don't even want to talk about it.
+House members and senators who've come on the show with me don't even want to talk about it.

-Don't even want to talk about except Mark Meadows and the freedom call the way you you and I think fabulous.
+Don't even want to talk about it, except Mark Meadows and the Freedom Car.

 This is why you and I get along so well.